crossettj/CapstoneFinalProjectJakeCLoganC/README.md

 The idea and motavation behind our project

+## Final Capstone Presentation.pptx

+the presentation used for the in class presentation

+## Metabase - Capstone Emissions

+Dashboard Created to visualize findings within the data

 ## requirements.txt

 all needed installs in order to successfully run the capstone.ipynb document